JPIAMRCOINCIDE/MicrobialGenomics/_episodes/50_Assembly_Quality.md

 Quast can be run by the following commandline and will generate a folder called quast_ERR326690 containing interesting statistics.
 Read the file report.txt.
 ~~~
+$ cd ~/assembly/barcode02/
-$ quast.py scaffolds.fasta -o quast_ERR326690 --min-contig 0
+$ quast.py assembly.fasta -o quast_barcode02 --min-contig 0
 ~~~
 {: .bash}

-The contig sizes from an assembly by SPAdes can be obtained by:
+The contig sizes from an assembly by Flye can be obtained by:
 ~~~
 $ cat scaffolds.fasta  |grep ">" |cut -f 4 -d _
 ~~~